NoeltHS/Test/staff-information/store-jobs.md

 * Only **Board of Directors+** can supervise.
 * Board of Directors, Executive Assistants, and Store Executives may oversee all store departments and answer any questions guests and staff members may have.
+* A maximum of two HRs may supervise each store department, and HRs are required to spread out when fulfilling their supervisory duties.